 Pay-As-You-Go Prepaid Wireless Plans

-is the classic prepaid wireless plan.
-Basically, you only
+(PAYG) is the classic prepaid wireless plan.
+It's really the

-pay for what you use, and you're only charged at the time you use it.
+pay for what you use, and you're only charged at the time you use it on

 - The